yourbase/yb/docs/test acceleration/advanced-usage/index.md

 ---

 # Advanced usage
-This document will guide you to make use of advanced featuers of YourBase Test Acceleration.
+This document will guide you to make use of advanced features of YourBase Test Acceleration.